Best College Majors for Lucrative Careers

 Trust Yourself

-If you’re currently in high school, talk to your guidance counselor about your options or feel free to reach out to the USF Office of Admissions to learn more about what we offer.
 And wherever you are in your journey, it’s most important to listen to yourself.
-Get to know yourself and understand what matters to you — and through that process of exploration, you’ll find a major (and a career) where you can thrive.
+Get to know yourself and understand what matters to you.
+Through that process of exploration, you’ll find a major (and a career) where you can thrive.